fmbenkui/workshop01/workshop01.md

 13. Attempt to access the instance via RDP again.
 14. Once the RDP session is connected, open Windows Explorer and confirm that the c:\temp folder has been created.

-### **Task 2 : Confirm That Instance Stores Are Lost When an Instance Is Stopped**
-15. Create a new folder named c:\test.
-16. Log out of the RDP session.
-17. In the console, set the state of the instance to Stopped.
-18. Once the instance is stopped, start it again.
-19. Log back into the instance using RDP.
-20. Open Windows Explorer and confirm that the c:\test folder is gone.

-### **Task 3 : Resize your Instance**
+### **Task 2 : Resize your Instance**
- 21. In the action menu > select instance state > click on Stop
+15. In the action menu > select instance state > click on Stop
- 22. Wait for the Intance state to display stopped
+16. Wait for the Intance state to display stopped
- 23. In the action menu > select instance settings > change instance type
+17. In the action menu > select instance settings > change instance type
- 24. then configure instance type to t2.small
+18. then configure instance type to t2.small
- 25. click apply
+19. click apply

-### **Task 4 : Test Termination Protection**
+### **Task 3 : Test Termination Protection**
-26. In the action menu > select instance settings > change termination protection > set to be Enable.
+20. In the action menu > select instance settings > change termination protection > set to be Enable.
-27. In the console, set the state of the instance to Stopped.
+21. In the console, set the state of the instance to Stopped.
-28. In the action menu > select instance state > click on Terminate.
+22. In the action menu > select instance state > click on Terminate.
-29. End the RDP session and terminate the instance.
+23. End the RDP session and terminate the instance.

 ## **Lab03 : Launch a Spot Instance**